-The grade of each subject is evaluated based on the level of knowledge acquired and the level of proficiency in practical skills, taking into account attendance, contribution to discussions in class, examinations and reports, etc. Comprehensive competencies will also be assessed based on the quality of the policy paper on specific research topics.
+The grade of each subject is evaluated based on the level of knowledge acquired and the level of proficiency in practical skills, taking into account attendance, contribution to discussions in class, examinations and reports, etc. Comprehensive competencies will also be assessed based on the quality of the policy paper on specific research topics, and the Master's thesis.